Mathics3/mathics-development-guide/docs/extending/developer-setup.rst

 Setup for Developing Mathics3 Python Code
 =========================================

-We encourage people to work with the Python source code, modifiy it in ``git`` and put in Pull Requests when there is something you want to share with other Mathics3 users.
+We encourage people to work with the Python source code, modify it in ``git`` and put in Pull Requests when there is something you want to share with other Mathics3 users.

-For this you'll need to have ``git`` installed as well as a ``github`` account to submit a pull request (PR) when done.
+For this, you'll need to have ``git`` installed as well as a GitHub account to submit a pull request (PR) when done.

 Github repositories are listed in :ref:`Install from the Mathics3 Github Organization`.